-Clay is a Ph.D. candidate in the Department of Geography and Anthropology at Louisiana State University (LSU).
-His research focuses on using tree rings and other proxy records to assess extreme climate events of the past, especially within the field of dendrotempestology.
+Clay is a Postdoctoral Researcher in the Geography Department at the University of Alabama.
+His research focuses on using tree rings and other proxy records to assess climate and extreme events of the past.
+Clay currently works with Dr. Matt Therrell in the Dendrochronology Research Lab.
 Read further to discover the wonderful possibilities of his work!

 MY LATEST RESEARCH